ectucker1/info-diffusion/README.md

 ## About

-Predict the temporal dynamics of information diffusion on Twitter
+Identifying features relevant to information diffusion in Twitter events

 ## Getting Started